avrtt/answering-agent/README.md

-# Answering Agent - AI-Powered Message Management

-An intelligent Telegram bot that helps you manage and respond to messages from multiple platforms (LinkedIn, Gmail, Facebook, Instagram, Telegram) using AI-generated responses.
+A Telegram bot that helps you manage and respond to messages from multiple platforms (LinkedIn, Gmail, Facebook, Instagram, Telegram) using AI-generated responses.

-## 🚀 Features
+Features:
 - **Multi-Platform Integration**: Connect to LinkedIn, Gmail, Facebook, Instagram, and Telegram
 - **AI-Powered Responses**: Generate contextual responses using OpenAI GPT models
 - **Message Queue Management**: Process messages one by one with user control